QiuYannnn/Local-File-Organizer/README.md

 --------------------------------------------------
 Enter the path of the directory you want to organize: /home/user/documents/input_files
 --------------------------------------------------
-Enter the path to store organized files and folders (press Enter to use 'renamed_folder' in the input directory):
-Output path successfully upload: /home/user/documents/renamed_folder
+Enter the path to store organized files and folders (press Enter to use 'organized_folder' in the input directory) Output path successfully upload: /home/user/documents/organzied_folder
 --------------------------------------------------
 Time taken to load file paths: 0.00 seconds
 --------------------------------------------------